Psychology Internship Program

 - Integrated Care Psychology/Primary Care Mental Health Integration

 - LGBTQ+ Health Care

 Our traditional practice fellowship program was awarded 10 years of full APA re-accreditation in October of 2019.

 Psychology also maintains a two-year specialty fellowship program in Clinical Neuropsychology.
 This program was awarded ten years of full APA Accreditation in November 2017.

-Our Program attempts to recruit a diverse internship class through affording consideration to applicants’ diversity status, through formal non-discrimination policy, and through its clinical and didactic programming that demonstrates the strong value the Program places on diversity and multicultural competence.
-We try to ensure that our class is characterized by cultural and individual diversity as well as geographic and theoretical diversity.
+Our Program attempts to recruit a diverse internship class with consideration to applicants’ diversity status, through a formal non-discrimination policy, and through its clinical and didactic programming that demonstrates the strong value the program places on diversity and multicultural competence and humility.
+We aim for internship cohorts that are characterized by cultural and individual diversity as well as geographic and theoretical diversity.
 We strongly believe that a mix of students from various universities and demographic backgrounds makes for a rich training experience.

 Please refer to our Brochure for a detailed description of our Internship Program and application requirements.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: